teamniteo/bobtemplates.niteoweb/README.rst

     if there is no answer.

-    --> Name of the package: zulu
+    --> Name of the package: foo
+    (namespace is already set in the ~/.mrbob.ini)

     ...

 And your package is ready!
 Let's build the development environment and see if all tests pass::

-    $ cd niteoweb.zulu
+    $ cd collective.foo
     $ make

 Great, you are now set to start Zope in foreground mode: ``bin/instance fg``.
-Once Zope is up, point your browser to ``http://localhost:8080``, login as ``admin:admin``, create a new Plone site while selecting ``niteoweb.zulu`` from the list of Add-ons and voilá: a Plone site with your very own add-on installed.
+Once Zope is up, point your browser to ``http://localhost:8080``, login as ``admin:admin``, create a new Plone site while selecting ``collective.foo`` from the list of Add-ons and voilá: a Plone site with your very own add-on installed.

 Now you can add some customizations to views and templates, or maybe write some